mkannwischer/EFM32-getting-started/README.md

 - 2 MiB Flash
 - runs at at most 72 MHz

-By the way, it also has hardware accelerated AES128/AES256/SHA1/SHA2 and some ECC.

 To receive serial output you will also need a USB-TTL converter together with a 2-pin dupont / jumper cable.

 # Contents